3191110276/intro-to-kubernetes/C2_Package_Manager/README.md

 helm create ciscoapp
 ```

 Helm created a directory, which contains all the necessary files for this chart.
 You can have a look into this directory to see the basic structure of a Helm chart.
 There should be four basic components.
-The 'Charts.yaml' file contains a high-level description of the chart.
+The 'Charts.yaml' file contains high-level metadata about the chart, such as chart name or version.
+Our yaml files will then be placed inside the 'templates' directory.
+As the name suggests, these yaml files can contain variables.
+We can set default values for our variables with the help of the 'values.yaml' file.
+Finally, we can manually add dependencies in the 'charts' directory, or we could also create a 'requirements.yaml' file to dynamically manage dependencies.